-For the year ended December 31, 2022 and 2021, distributions were paid out from the trust equity in accordance with Mexican Trust Law.
-For financial statement presentation purposes, these distributions have been classified in retained earnings.
+For the year ended December 31, 2023 and 2022, distributions were paid out from the trust equity in accordance with Mexican Trust Law.
+For consolidated financial statement presentation purposes, these distributions have been classified in retained earnings.

 Repurchased CBFIs including the related costs are deducted from equity.
 No gain or loss is recognized in the profit for the year and such certificates are maintained as "treasury certificates" to be cancelled subsequently.